 If you haven’t heard already, there is massive potential for the UK’s digital economy so it is essential that we continue to invest in this skills gap.
 There has recently been a lot of talk around the digital skills gap and I can relate to this as I myself have just completed a City & Guilds Level 3 Diploma in Social Media and Digital Marketing for Business here at Collingwood, a 12 month long, nationally recognised advanced apprenticeship.

-Everyone has different ‘learning styles and habits’ and I truly believe that what I learn resonates with me much better when I apply this to a real life situation.
-Believe it or not things can go wrong, the unexpected can happen meaning that you have to rely on your initiative and act accordingly to that situation.
-Not only have I learnt tonnes about executive search and consultancy services and a heck of a lot about social media and digital marketing, I am also slowly becoming an expert on 80’s music too!
+Everyone has different ‘learning styles and habits’ and I truly believe that what I learn resonates with me much better when I apply this to a real-life situation.
+Believe it or not, things can go wrong, the unexpected can happen meaning that you have to rely on your initiative and act accordingly to that situation.
+Not only have I learnt tonnes about executive search and leadership development services and a heck of a lot about social media and digital marketing, I am also slowly becoming an expert on 80’s music too!
 On top of all of this, I was earning as I was learning.

 Collingwood couldn’t have been more welcoming and supportive.
-Having not had the chance of work experience in School and only previously working in the hospitality industry, I did not know what to expect when I first walked into the office.
+Having not had the chance of work experience in school and only previously working in the hospitality industry, I didn't know what to expect when I first walked into the office.
 Despite the ‘first day anxiety’ everyone was really friendly and helpful.
-Not only have Collingwood been a massive part of my journey, I have been part of Collingwood’s journey too as I have seen the company transform and grow!
+Not only have Collingwood been a massive part of my journey, I have been part of Collingwood’s journey too as I have seen the company transform and grow.

 For those who say apprenticeships don’t lead to employment, I am now employed by Collingwood as their Marketing Assistant and I am eager to learn more about the marketing industry and more about executive search and consultancy.
-In the future I hope to start and complete the Level 4 Diploma in Digital marketing, hopefully then leading onto the Level 5 in Marketing.
+In the future, I hope to begin the Level 4 Diploma in Digital marketing, hopefully then leading to the Level 5 in marketing.
 I am keen to learn everything digital in this continually evolving digital industry.